jonaRumberg/WOPED_TEMPLATE_TEMPLATE/.github/CONTRIBUTING.md

 To enforce consistency and code quality, we use Git hooks.

 **Hooks in use:**
-- `pre-commit`: Runs linting and formating before allowing a commit.
+- `pre-commit`: Formats the code before allowing a commit.
 - `commit-msg`: Verifies that the commit message adheres to our naming convention.
+- `post-checkout`: Informs about branch names that violate our branching strategy.

 ## Create a Pull Request